Coconut Milk and Coconut Cream Concentrate

 If you’re still not gung-ho about unprocessed fats being healthy, there are tons of resources available online to help you understand how dietary cholesterol is a requirement in your body for brain growth, hormone regulation, and proper absorption of Vitamin D. Our kids no longer need sun block unless they’re out for an entire day in direct sunlight, and our cholesterol blood tests amaze our physicians.
 Read this post with links to to more educated people than us on the topic and then look into it yourself.
 We hope you find that the sources we’ve chosen are right for your family, too.
 If not, substitute according to your desires—just choose a solid (fat) or liquid (oil) accordingly.

 Lard is probably our favorite of all cooking fats.
 In fact without lard, we could not have made Beyond Bacon the book that it is!
 We definitely recommend that you gets some lard of your own, but there are several things to consider.
 First, do not buy the shelf stable hydrogenated lard you’ll likely find on the grocery shelves.
 This products has added unhealthy transfats and is certainly not going to be as tasty as the real thing.
 Go to your butcher or local farm and see if they have any lard that has already been rendered.
 If they do not, then it is a simple task to render your own.
 We get pork fat, grind it in our meat grinder, and then just cook it slow and watch the fat liquify out.
 Be careful not to let it go too long and burn, as burnt lard is bitter and unappetizing.
 You’ll find that there are two kinds of fat: backfat, the fat just under the skin, and leaf fat, fat from inside the abdomen.
 While both make fantastic lard, leaf lard is less porky-tasting, and thus prized for use in baking.
+For information on how to make your own, check our tutorial here.
 Hopefully, you’ll take our word for it that it is delicious, but if you want a second opinion, how about Diane Sanfilippo of Balanced Bites.

 Coconut oil has all the wonderful gut-healing and healthy fat (repeat after me, saturated fat is not scary) properties of coconut milk, but in a very flavorful oil for baking or sauteing.
 It is a solid at room temperature, so when using it keep in mind it will return to that state if given the chance.
 Coconut oil should be available at most stores these days, just look for a brand that has been pressed instead of solvent extracted, so as to minimize the chemical processing.
 We also love using coconut oil spray, available at our local Whole Foods, the same way we used to use Pam for oiling baking sheets.
 Of course you could always do what your grandmother did and grease it with a towel and some solid coconut oil or lard.
 Here are the brands we have used and recommend: